 First, “fixing” this problem means investing a lot of money in technology.
 And investments need ROI.
 What is the ROI of improving service?
 Will you sell more rooms if the flip-flops get back to me faster?
-How does a customer experience professional prove that claim?
+How does a CX professional prove that claim?

 Wow the Customer with Consistency

 Brands should work on wowing the customer by delivering consistent experiences and getting the basics right.
-They need to do that before they introduce all the great one-off experiences they can deliver to a few guests.
+They need to do that before introducing all the great one-off experiences they can deliver to a few guests.

 Customers are wowed much more if their digital key can open their room door in Boston AND Berlin.
 Or if they can rely on digital checkout in both countries.
 The bottle of champagne only brings value when the customer’s basic needs have been met.

 Don’t deliver champagne in lieu of consistent, positive customer experience.